yerasyla/lecture4oopproject/README.md

-# lecture4oopproject

-**Examples for polymorpism from the lectures of OOP Java course.**
+# Examples for polymorpism from the lectures of OOP Java course.

 Made by Askar Khaimuldin